Arkansas Speech Pathology State License Guide

 Continuing Education for Speech-Language Pathologists in Arkansas

-Maintaining your Arkansas license requires you as the SLP to complete 10 clock hours of continuing education per year, with at least five hours from Content Area I. Dual licensees must complete 15 CE hours per year, with at least five hours from the same content area.1
+Speech-language pathologists in Arkansas must complete 10 clock hours of continuing education each year, with at least five hours in Content Area I. Dual licensees must complete 15 clock hours each year, with at least five hours in each discipline from Content Area I.

 Contact Information for SLP State Licensure in Arkansas